 A court may make a Special Guardianship Order in respect of a child on the application of:

-- Anyone who holds a child arrangements order with respect to the child, or who has the consent of all those in whose favour a residence order is in force
+• Anyone who holds a residence order with respect to the child, or who has the consent of all those in whose favour a residence order is in force

 All applicants must give their local authority 3 months’ notice in writing that they are going to apply for an order and local authorities are required to produce to the court a report on all children, not just those who are looked after, when an application is made.